-Verifying the Port Forwarding rule
+Verifying the Port Fowarding rule

 In the example above, we placed the client machine on 192.168.20.10 in the demilitarized zone.
 This means that all ports are forwarded directly to it.
-To test that it is in the DMZ, we can connect to the WAN IP Address using RDP.
-The WAN IP Address can be found by viewing the Status page of the NetComm Wireless M2M Series Router as shown below:
+To test that it is in the DMZ, we can try to connect to it using RDP.